Bbs1412/aws_beginner_project/README.md

 1. Follow any extra steps on the screen to confirm deletion of objects.
 1. Now go back to the **Buckets** tab, select the bucket you want to delete, and click on the **Delete** button.
 1. Confirm the deletion by typing the bucket name when prompted.

+## Security Group:
+1. To delete the security group, go to the EC2 service in the AWS console.
+1. In the left sidebar, click on **Security Groups** under **Network & Security**.
+1. Select the security group you created for the project.
+1. Click on the **Actions** button and select **Delete security group**.